trek/grunt-neuter/README.md

 Default: `"\n"`

 Neutered files will be joined on this string.
 If you're post-processing concatenated JavaScript files with a minifier, you may need to use a semicolon `';'` as the separator although the semicolon at the end of the template should suffice.

+### skipFiles
+Type: `Array`

+Default: `[]`

+A list of files being required that should not be checked for further require statements.
+Useful for libraries that support other module building methods and leave their requires around in a way that isn't meaningful to neutering.